dimitri-nicolo/calico/master/getting-started/kubernetes/upgrade.md

 1. [Upgrade the open source Calico cluster](#upgrading-a-hosted-installation-of-calico).
 1. [Add {{site.prodname}}](#adding-cnx).

-## Upgrading a cluster with Tigera CNX Toolkit to {{site.prodname}}
+## Upgrading a cluster with Tigera Essentials Toolkit to {{site.prodname}}

 1. [Upgrade the open source Calico cluster](#upgrading-a-hosted-installation-of-calico).
 1. [Add {{site.prodname}}](#adding-cnx).
 Steps 1 to 3 are not required.

 ## Adding {{site.prodname}}
-This section covers taking an existing Kubernetes system with Calico and maybe Tigera CNX Toolkit, and adding {{site.prodname}}.
+This section covers taking an existing Kubernetes system with Calico and maybe Tigera Essentials Toolkit, and adding {{site.prodname}}.

 #### Prerequisites
 This procedure assumes the following: